XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have been widely documented to exhibit a pronounced \textit{Anglo-American}, or \textit{Western} cultural bias in their outputs, predominantly reflecting values and perspectives associated with the US and UK \citep{johnson2022ghost, dunn2024pre, atari2023humans}.
-This bias is often attributed to the West-centric composition of both their training data and the annotators involved in their development, making it a predictable artifact of their training process \citep{kabir2025n, navigli2023biases}.
-However, recent work has challenged a common implicit assumption in this line of research: the presence of cultural bias does not necessarily imply strong performance or competence within the corresponding cultural context \citep{saha2025reading}.
-This observation raises a more fundamental question: how should “culture” be meaningfully measured in LLMs?
+Large Language Models (LLMs) have been widely documented to exhibit a pronounced \textit{Anglo-American}, or \textit{Western} cultural bias, predominantly reflecting values and perspectives associated with the US and UK \citep{johnson2022ghost, dunn2024pre, atari2023humans}.
+This bias is often attributed to the West-centric composition of both their training data and the annotators involved in their development, making it a predictable artefact of their training process \citep{kabir2025n, navigli2023biases}.
+However, recent work has challenged a common implicit assumption in this line of research: the presence of cultural bias does not necessarily entail genuine cultural competence within the corresponding cultural context \citep{saha2025reading}.
+This observation leads us to ask: \textbf{to what extent do current LLMs perform genuine culturally grounded reasoning, rather than surface-level representation matching driven by Western-centric training distributions, when interpreting and adapting Culture-Specific Items (CSIs) across cultures and levels of cultural depth?}